kansoapp/cloud-aws-carbon-model/README.md

 * we have based our estimation model on two methods so the output is a range of carbon emissions.
 * we assumed the underlying data centers are *hyper-scale*.
 We know there is a gap between this assumption and the reality but the gap is closing as more and more data centers in the world are *hyper-scale* (see [4]).
 * both our methods use the *average server utilization in a hyper-scale data center*.
 The NRDC 2014 report (see [3]) shows this figure is equal to 40% while the report produced by the Berkeley National Laboratory (see [6]) relates 50%.

-We will keep on updating our model to enrich it with further methods and more recent data.

 #### A.1 Running compute primitives (EC2) - The _Teads & D. Guyon's_ approach